tempestphp/tempest-docs/app/Content/01-getting-started.md

 ## A basic Tempest project

-Tempest won't impose any fixed file structure on you: one of the core principles of Tempest is that it will scan you project code for you, and it will automatically discover any files it needs to.
+Tempest won't impose any fixed file structure on you: one of the core principles of Tempest is that it will scan your project code for you, and it will automatically discover any files it needs to.
 For example: Tempest is able to differentiate between a controller method and a console command by looking at the code, instead of relying on naming conventions.
 This is what's called **discovery**, and it's one of Tempest's most powerful features.

 You can make a project that looks like this: